jaya-vaidya/Projects/Software Project Management/Readme.md

                                                            Business requirement

-●	360- degree profile view: Provide doctors with accurate past medical records of patients to provide better diagnosis and treatment
+●	360- degree profile view: Provide doctors with accurate past medical records of patients to provide better diagnosis and treatment <br />
 ●	Virtual appointment: Scheduling an appointment for a skype visit.
-Conversing on a private chat with Doctor/Patients ●	Connecting Pharmacy: A common platform to connect patients to pharmaceuticals to help patients get their medicines hassle free
+Conversing on a private chat with Doctor/Patients <br />
+●	Connecting Pharmacy: A common platform to connect patients to pharmaceuticals to help patients get their medicines hassle free <br />

                                                            About OSS – MongoDB
 MongoDB is free and open-source software that stores data in flexible, JSON-like documents